-We are pleased to present this webinar as one part of our 4-part Thin Film Measurements Series, in which our experts provide the information manufacturers need about leading-edge nanomechanical testing technology for thin films measurement, complete with use case studies for a range of industrial applications.
+This presentation is the first of a four-part Thin Film Measurements series, in which our experts provide information manufacturers need about leading-edge nanomechanical testing technology for thin films measurement, complete with use case studies for a range of industrial applications.

-This webinar will focus on thin film intrinsic elastic modulus nanoindentation measurements and analytical methods based on contact mechanics, including calculation of the substrate effect and several exemplary nanomechanical measurement case studies.
+Product innovation in modern industries—especially the semiconductor, hard coating, and display industries—relies heavily on decreasing the thickness of thin-film components.
+Nanoindentation can be used to measure hardness and modulus of these thin-film components, provided caution is taken to avoid substrate effects.
+This webinar focuses on thin film intrinsic elastic modulus nanoindentation measurements and analytical methods based on contact mechanics, including calculation of the substrate effect and several exemplary nanomechanical measurement case studies.